ryanfrancesconi/SPFKMetadata/README.md

 [![Xcode 16+](https://img.shields.io/badge/Xcode-16+-lightgrey.svg?style=flat)](https://developer.apple.com/swift)

-SPFKMetadata wraps Core Audio, [TagLib](https://github.com/taglib/taglib) (v2.0.2) and [libsndfile](https://github.com/libsndfile/libsndfile) (v1.2.2) metadata C/C++ frameworks for Swift compatibility.
-It embeds binary xcframeworks for both libraries and uses an intuitive Swift API to access metadata functions from each.
+SPFKMetadata wraps [TagLib](https://github.com/taglib/taglib) (v2.0.2), [libsndfile](https://github.com/libsndfile/libsndfile) (v1.2.2) and Core Audio metadata C/C++ frameworks for Swift compatibility.

 The current state of metadata parsing via Swift means that no one single framework is a do-it-all solution, so this framework covers some missing functionalities from AVFoundation such as RIFF Audio Markers, Chaptering, Broadcast Wave and writing tags to file.
+SPFKMetadata embeds binary xcframeworks for both libraries and uses an intuitive Swift API to access metadata functions from each.

 ![image](https://github.com/user-attachments/assets/ff2bfd2a-8361-433d-b44c-cc020b1925ae)